← all posts

 → 200 OK, body returned to the caller verbatim. cloud creds exfiltrated.

-All three customers had a "URL must be HTTPS" check.
-None had an SSRF allowlist or a deny-list for RFC 1918 + metadata IPs.
-All three returned the response body to the caller for "debugging purposes."
-None had reviewed the endpoint in over six months.
+The vulnerable version almost always has a "URL must be HTTPS" check — and no SSRF allowlist or deny-list for RFC 1918 + metadata IPs.
+It returns the response body to the caller for "debugging purposes," and the endpoint has usually not been reviewed in months.

 why an agent finds this and a scanner does not